serialhex/cop2000/25-08-11/notes.md

 (ANALYSIS - THE LOGICAL PART OF PROBLEM SOLVING:)

 1. Define the problem or task (WHY) and divide into modules if necessary.
-1. Define the data (WHAT).
+2. Define the data (WHAT).
     + Define the Output (WANTS).
         * Hardcopy (on paper).
         * Softcopy (on the screen)
     + Define the Input (INVESTMENT).
-1. Define the Algorithm (HOW).
+3. Define the Algorithm (HOW).
-1. Check the Algorithm (HUMILITY).
+4. Check the Algorithm (HUMILITY).
 _____________________________________________________

 (PROGRAMMING - THE PHYSICAL PART OF PROBLEM SOLVING:)

-1. Code the Algorithm into a Computer Language (TRANSLATE).
+5. Code the Algorithm into a Computer Language (TRANSLATE).
-1. Debug the Code (IMPLEMENT).
+6. Debug the Code (IMPLEMENT).

+3 kinds of errors:
+- syntax error
+- logic error
+- runtime error

+pay attention to types of data that may be used!

+when writing documentation & algorithms, write it from the computers point of view!

+# do project!!!